scristobal/blogging/reactive-part1/post.md

 });
 ```

-This interface is used by the pure function `client` to generate an observable of `client$`
+This interface is used by the function `client` to generate an observable of `client$`

 ```typescript
 const client$ = connection$.pipe(map((connector) => client(connector)));
 ```

-Each `client` has an observable of `state$` that represents updates in the client state.
+Each `client` has an observable of `state$` that updates with the client state, which is implemented using React+Redux.

 ```typescript
 client$.subscribe(({ state$ }) => state$.subscribe((state) => log(util.inspect(state, { depth: 4 }))));